OahMada/ReactGPT/README.md

 - Find and apply available grammar fixes in the article
 - Undo any adjustments made to the article
 - Translate the article
-- Search for articles
+- Search for existing articles
 - Pin/Bookmark articles
 - Preview the result and export it as a PDF, DOCX, or PNG file
-- Configure the OpenAI API key
+- Customize the OpenAI API key
+- Global hotkey support, view available hotkeys in hotkey map page

 Main libraries used: